Odette History, Family Crest & Coats of Arms

 Contemporary Notables of the name Odette (post 1700) +

-- Michael L. Odette, American Democrat politician, Candidate for Michigan State Senate 16th District, 1998
+- Michael L. Odette, American Democratic Party politician, Candidate for Michigan State Senate 16th District, 1998

-- Louis C. Odette, American Democrat politician, Candidate in primary for Michigan State Senate 14th District, 1966
+- Louis C. Odette, American Democratic Party politician, Candidate in primary for Michigan State Senate 14th District, 1966

 - Mary Odette (1901-1987), stage name of Marie Odette Goimbault, a French-born silent film actress